 c.
-The TPP shall include a maintenance plan for all Heritage Trees, consistent with the forestry practices found in Tables C and D of this Chapter, to ensure the protection of the trees for a period of at least three (3) growing seasons from the planting of the tree(s).
+The TPP shall include a maintenance plan for all Heritage Trees, consistent with the forestry practices found in Tables C and D of this Chapter, to ensure the protection of the trees for a period of at least three (3) growing seasons from the issuance of an occupancy permit, if one is required.

-2. Non-construction Permit: When no building permit is required, the applicant shall submit the following with his application for a TRP:
+2. Non-construction Permit: When no building permit is required, the applicant shall submit the following with his application for a tree removal permit ("TRP"):